 The County is required to have a Virginia Pollution Discharge Elimination System (VPDES) permit to discharge stormwater into local waterways.
 The specific permit is referred to as the Municipal Separate Storm Sewer System (MS4) permit and is issued by the Virginia Department of Environmental Quality (DEQ).
 The state program was established in response to federal requirements under the Clean Water Act and administered by the Environmental Protection Agency.

 The permit requires the County to develop a stormwater management program that addresses 6 specified minimum control measures:

-Illicit Discharge Detection and Elimination (IDDE)
+- Illicit Discharge Detection and Elimination (IDDE)

 Each minimum control measure has multiple requirements that James City County must accomplish as a part of its stormwater management program.
 To meet these requirements, the County has proposed structural and non-structural best management practices to help reduce the amount of stormwater pollution entering local creeks and streams.
-The identified best management practices and action items for achieving the requirements of each of the 6 minimum control measures are described in the County’s permit document and contained in the Program Plan.
+The identified best management practices and action items for achieving the requirements of each of the 6 minimum control measures are described in the County’s permit document and contained in the FY2021 Program Plan (PDF).

 The County is in its third 5-year permit cycle, which spans July 1, 2018 through June 30, 2023.
 When implemented over the next several years, the best management practices described in the permit program plan are expected to result in reductions of stormwater pollutant discharges into James City County’s waterways.